huh445/Digispark-Scripts/README.md

 Just a few scripts that I have made to troll my friends along the way!
 - Tested and working Windows 11
 - Made 2024
+- The powershell ones are not commented because of storage contstraints.
-# Why download powershell instead of run the commands off of the Digispark?
+## Why download powershell instead of run the commands off of the Digispark?
 - I have had issues where the digispark does not upload properly or doesn't upload at all when the total storage is above 58%.
 - It is fully fair to not trust the pastebin that I have put in, and I encourage you to upload to your choice of text hoster.